-The District marketed rain barrels through multiple channels in 2021.
+The District marketed rain barrels through multiple channels in 2023.
 Our marketing materials educated the public about the value of rain barrels in preventing flooding and improving water quality while countering barriers to their acceptance.
 To address concerns about the difficulty of installation, simple instructions were included in every barrel, and a link to an installation video developed by the District in partnership with Openlands (a not-for-profit organization that unites people and resources around the goal of land and water protection) was available.
 Concerns that rain barrels would have a negative impact on the appearance of a property were countered by using photography of rain barrels installed in beautifully landscaped yards.

-PUBLICATIONS: Community Outreach events were on hold beginning in March 2020 due to the pandemic, so the rain barrel brochure that Public Affairs created was not physically distributed during that time, but the District resurrected this outreach in late 2021 to promote new rain barrel discounts.
-The brochure is posted online and provides specific details for ordering (See MWRD Rain Barrel Brochure linked here.
-The District continued to print an installation, use and maintenance instructional guide for rain barrels which were distributed with our rain barrels.
-The instructional guide is also available at mwrd.org (See MWRD Rain Barrel Instructions linked here.
+PUBLICATIONS: Community Outreach events were on hold beginning in March 2020 due to the pandemic, so the rain barrel brochure that Public Affairs created was not physically distributed during that time, but the District resurrected this outreach in late 2021 and continued into 2023 to promote new rain barrel discounts.
+The brochure is posted online and provides specific details for ordering (See MWRD Rain Barrel Brochure linked here).
+The District continued to provide an installation guide for rain barrels which were distributed with each rain barrel.
+The use and maintenance instructional guide is available at mwrd.org (See MWRD Rain Barrel Instructions linked here.
 The creation of a storybook "Where Does IT GO?" in 2021 features a rain barrel on page 12.
 Rain barrels are also described in the District's "Green Neighbor Guide" which is linked here.

-SOCIAL MEDIA: The District promoted rain barrels on social media by posting photos to demonstrate the productive uses of rain barrels and other green infrastructure tools via Facebook, Twitter, LinkedIn, YouTube and Instagram.
-Postings included general educational information regarding the environmental and monetary value of utilizing rain barrels, while other postings detailed specific events where rain barrels would be or were distributed to the public.
+SOCIAL MEDIA: The District promoted rain barrels on social media by posting photos to demonstrate the productive uses of rain barrels and reminders to winterize the barrels and other green infrastructure tools via Facebook, Twitter, LinkedIn, YouTube and Instagram.
+Postings included general educational information regarding the environmental and monetary value of utilizing rain barrels, while other postings detailed specific events where rain barrels would be or were distributed to the public